 Founding of the Tongariro National Park

 The Tongariro National Park is an area that once belonged to the Ngāti Tūwharetoa tribe.
-But it became clear to their chief, Horonuku Te Heuheu, that the white man would not let the the Māori tribe rule this area.
-New Zealanders also had been aware for some time that the nature they once enjoyed had in great parts been destroyed already, and animals once local to this country, like the hula-bird, had already become extinct.
+But it became clear to their chief, Horonuku Te Heuheu, that the white man would not let the Māori tribe rule this area.
+New Zealanders also had been aware for some time that nature they once enjoyed had in great parts been destroyed already, and animals once local to this country, like the hula-bird, had already become extinct.
 So, in 1887, Horonuku Te Heuheu gave this land as a gift to the Crown under the condition that it should not be developed but rather be a national park.

 The weather started getting better in the morning, the rain had finally passed, and only a few clouds were left over the National Park.

 Yesterday’s rain had ruined our plans of riding our bikes to the volcanic mountains of the Tongariro National Park; it would only have been a short detour from the road but with the cold and the pouring rain, none of us had gone.
 So this morning, when the sun started peeking through the clouds, we persuaded our guide to add another sightseeing trip to our day.
 Instead of going directly to the day’s starting point of the bike ride near Raetihi on the Whanganui River, we went first back into the National Park.

 Here I had a chance taking a photo of Mount Ruapehu — Exploding Hole — a pretty decent name for a volcano.

 Mount Ruapehu is an active stratovolcano and, at 2757m, the highest point on the North Island of New Zealand.